-This document is a product of the Territorial Cohesion for Development Program, and was possible thanks to funding from The Ford Foundation and the International Development Research Centre (IDRC, Canada).
+This document is a product of the Territorial Cohesion for Development Program, coordinated by Rimisp - Latin American Center for Rural Development.
 We authorize the non-for-profit partial or full reproduction and dissemination of this document, subject to the source being properly acknowledged.